lsst-sims/MW-Flare/lsst_sims/README.md

 flares, feeding them through `duration_from_energy`, and plotting the resulting distribution of durations against the actual durations in the data.
 These plots will be found in `plots/duration_plot.png` after running `validate_duration.py`.

+Once we have flare energies and FWHM time durations, the amplitude is fixed.
+The method `amplitude_from_fwhm_energy` in `mdwarf_utils.py` takes a list of FWHM time durations and energies in the Johnson U band and returns the amplitude of the flare required by the Davenport et al. 2014 profile and the energy.
+The script `validate_amplitude.py` validates this process by taking the actual energies and durations reported in the Hawley et al. 2014 data and running them through `amplitude_from_fwhm_energy` and plotting the resulting distribution of amplitudes versus the actual amplitudes reported in the data.
+These plots will be found in `plots/amplitude_plot.png` after running `validate_amplitude.py`.